-Measure 3.1.
-(Direct - knowledge)
+Measure 3.1 (Direct - knowledge)

-In each of the Music History courses, students are required to write research papers and in some they are required to make in-class presentations.
-Cumulative final exams require the student to demonstrate competence in these areas before continuing on to the next level.
+In each of the Music History courses, students have required written research assignments, and in some courses, they are required to make in-class presentations.
+Cumulative final exams require the student to demonstrate competence in these areas before continuing to the next level.
 Completion of all 4 levels satisfies the requirement.

-Acceptable Target: Students choose subjects, submit proposed topics, submit rough drafts, and after receiving feedback submit final drafts.
-Some are chosen to make presentations at the University's Research Day.
+Acceptable Target: Students are given essay topics, are assigned one source and choose at least one more source, create correct format and citations, and after receiving feedback, submit final drafts.
+A written research assignment is given and turned in for each unit test, allowing several opportunities for feedback and improvement.
+Some students are chosen to make presentations at the University's Research Day.
 Acceptable target is 60% students receiving a passing grade on the research portion of their grade in the course.

-Ideal Target: Ideal target is 70% receiving a passing grade on the research paper portion of their grade.
+Ideal Target: Ideal target is 70% receiving a passing grade on the research portion of their grade.

-Implementation Plan (timeline): each semester/ongoing

-Key/Responsible Personnel: Music Faculty
+Implementation Plan (timeline): each semester/ongoing Key/Responsible Personnel: Music Faculty